ZeroQI/Hama.bundle/README.md

 After restarting Plex servers, the new agent will be loaded and you will find all agents settings in the official framework agent settings window:
    * "Plex > Settings > Server > Agents > TV Shows > HamaTV > Agent settings"

+I did change the metadata id from the Anidb ID to "anidb-xxxxx" with xxxxx being the anidbid.
+You can use anidb.id file in series or Series/Extras folder or in the serie name " [anidbid-xxxxx]" at the end of serie folder name, works also for tvdb " [tvdb-xxxxxxx]"

 Troubleshooting:
 ================